National High Magnetic Field Laboratory: Education and public outreach

 The National MagLab promotes science education and supports science, engineering, and science teachers through its Center for Integrating Research and Learning.
 Programs include mentorships in an interdisciplinary learning environment.
 Through the Magnet Academy, the lab's website provides educational content on electricity and magnetism.

 The National MagLab also conducts monthly tours open to the public, and hosts an annual open house with about 10,000 attendees.
 Special tour and outreach opportunities are also available to local schools.
 In an interview on Skepticality, Dr. Scott Hannahs said, "If you come by on the third Saturday in February I believe we have an open house and we have Tesla coils shooting sparks and we melt rocks in the geochemistry group and we measure the speed of sound and we have lasers and potato launchers and we just have all sorts of things showing little scientific principles and stuff.
 We get together and we have about 5,000 people show up to come and tour a physics lab which is a pretty amazing group of people."

 Programs

 Florida State University programs

 The Tallahassee laboratory at Florida State University is a 370000 sqft complex and has approximately 300 faculty, staff, graduate, and postdoctoral students.
-Its director is physicist Gregory Scott Boebinger.
+Its director is physicist Kathleen Amm.
 Its chief scientist is Laura Greene.